Stamp Duty Land Tax

 - Scotland - pay Land and Buildings Transaction Tax

 - Wales - pay Land Transaction Tax if the sale was completed on or after 1 April 2018

 - buy a property through a shared ownership scheme

-- are transferred land or property in exchange for payment, eg you take on a mortgage or buy a share in a house
+- are transferred land or property in exchange for payment, for example you take on a mortgage or buy a share in a house

 The value you pay SDLT on (the ‘consideration’)

 The total value you pay SDLT on (sometimes called the ‘consideration’) is usually the price you pay for the property or land.

 Sometimes it might include another type of payment like: